XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.ja.md

 | F1ED6B4A411D8B872E65B9DCB4C8B100375B0DD3D62D07192E011D6D7F339013 | 開発中 |

 <!-- TODO: translate amendment description -->
-This amendment removes up two trust lines from an account to itself that were created due to an old bug (both on 2013-05-07).
-When the amendment is activated, it deletes the trust lines with the IDs `2F8F21EFCAFD7ACFB07D5BB04F0D2E18587820C7611305BB674A64EAB0FA71E1` and `326035D5C0560A9DA8636545DD5A1B0DFCFF63E68D491B5522B767BB00564B1A` if they exist.
+This amendment removes two trust lines from an account to itself that were created due to an old bug (both on 2013-05-07).
+When the amendment becomes enabled, it deletes trust lines with the IDs `2F8F21EFCAFD7ACFB07D5BB04F0D2E18587820C7611305BB674A64EAB0FA71E1` and `326035D5C0560A9DA8636545DD5A1B0DFCFF63E68D491B5522B767BB00564B1A` if they exist.
 After doing so, the amendment does nothing else.

 On test networks that do not have these trust lines, the amendment has no effect.